TheGentlemanOctopus/oracle/README.md

 A scene describes the various interacting components of an art installation.
 Scenes are defined in a scene file encoded in JSON format.
-Each scene file should contain three top-level keys
-* `SceneDetails` - opc communication settings and framerate
-* `InputDevices` - An array of input devices (see below).
-E.g. fft data streamed over udp
-* `OutputDevices` - An array of output devices (see below).
-E.g. the Oracle

 Example scenes can be found under `descriptors/`

 ### Running a scene